Marijuana (Weed) Withdrawal: Symptoms & Timeline

 Marijuana Withdrawal Symptoms

-Many weed withdrawal symptoms will start within the first few days after the last use — usually within 24 to 72 hours — for individuals who use marijuana heavily.
-These symptoms can include:
+Many marijuana (weed) withdrawal symptoms will start within a few days after the last use—usually within 24 to 72 hours—for individuals who use marijuana heavily and regularly.
+These symptoms can include:1

 • Irritability.